This is how we Swedes can protect the Amazon and support its environmental fighters

 Stop the devastation of the Amazon - support the indigenous peoples

-The Amazon is vital for the earth to feel good.
-Alex Brekke suggests that we call it the heart of the earth.
-Photo: Niel Palmer / CIAT
+The Amazon is vital to the well being of the earth.
+Alex Brekke suggests we call it the heart of the earth.
+Photo: Niel Palmer/CIAT

 Of: Alex Brekke

 The fires in the Amazon have caused great concern around the world.
-The fact that the rainforest is being devastated and burning down has a major impact on our climate - and we are all responsible for that.
-Now we need to support all the indigenous peoples who are fighting to defend the Amazon.
+The deforestation and burning down of the rainforest has a major impact on our climate - and we all bear the responsibility for it.
+Now we need to support all the indigenous people who are fighting to defend the Amazon.
 It is the best way to protect the rainforest, writes Alex Brekke from the organization Amazon Watch.

 September 4, 2019, Debate